 Once we’re certain that the wiring of the mic plug and mic jack are compatible, connecting the two is easy.

 For XLR’s (3-pin or otherwise), insert the plug (male connector) into the jack (female connector) so that the 3 pins are aligned.
 The XLR connectors are designed so that there is only one way to connect the pins together, which makes it easy.

-For phone connectors, the connection is even easier, though more thought must be put into determining if the connections are compatible.
-We’ll take the aforementioned Rode SmartLav+ for example.
+The connection is even easier for phone connectors, though more thought must be put into determining if the connections are compatible.
+We’ll take the aforementioned Rode SmartLav+, for example.
 Once we’ve established that the 3.5 mm jack is a properly wired TRRS (like that of the iPhone headphone jack, which uses the newer CTIA/AHJ wiring standard), we simply insert the TRRS plug into the TRRS jack.

-When connected, there is an actual electrical connection between the wires of the plug and the jack which allows for signal flow.
-This is why it’s so crucial to have wiring standard (pin 1 of the plug connects to pin 1 of the jack, tip of the plug connects to tip of the jack, and so on).
+When connected, there is an actual electrical connection between the wires of the plug and the jack, which allows for signal flow.
+This is why it’s crucial to have wiring standards (pin 1 of the plug connects to pin 1 of the jack, the tip of the plug connects to the tip of the jack, and so on).

 Signal Flow From Microphone Plugs To Microphone Jacks

 Microphones react to sound waves and output electrical audio signals (AC voltages) through their output plugs (male XLR, phone, or other connectors).
 We say that signal flows out of a microphone.
 In other words, signals flow from the mic plug to a connected mic jack (often an XLR cable or a mic input phone jack).